spadma3/duck/hardware/ws2812driver/README.md

 After this launch `'roslaunch led_joy_mapper led_joy_with_led_emitter_test.launch veh:=robotname'` and it should respond to joystick buttons as described in documentation.

-LEDs are in the same order.
+The WS2812 leds are in the same order.
 FL, BL, TOP, BR, FR are LED 1 to 5 respectively.